ofiwg/libfabric/man/fi_verbs.7.md

 memory leak in functions from dependent libraries (e.g. libibverbs, librdmacm).
 These leaks are safe to ignore.

+The provider protects CQ overruns that may happen because more TX operations were posted to endpoints than CQ size.
+On the receive side, it isn't expected to overrun the CQ.
+In case it happens the application developer should take care not to post excess receives without draining the CQ.
+CQ overruns can make the MSG endpoints unusable.

 # SEE ALSO

 [`fabric`(7)](fabric.7.html),